Las Plumas High School: Clubs and activities

-Thirty-six clubs are listed at the school's official website, including the following: Academic Decathlon, Anime Club, Art Club, ASB, Asian Club, Auto Club, AVID, BSU, California Scholarship Federation, Conflict Manager, Diversified Occupations, Diversity Club, Environmental Club, FBLA, FFA, FHA-HERO, Freshman Class, Friday Night Live, GATE, Gay-Straight Alliance, Gamerz Club, Key Club, Interact Club, Junior Class, Legend Yearbook, Link Crew, MECHA, MESA, Native American Club, NJROTC, Senior Class, Snowboard/Ski Club, and Sophomore Class.
+Twenty clubs are listed at the school's official website.

 Las Plumas High has maintained a mock trial team since 1993, and has competed at the state level for 14 years.
 Two students have been recognized by the Constitution Rights Foundation with outstanding achievement awards at the state level - Benjamin Rodgers for outstanding pretrial in 2005, and Gary Ferdinand for outstanding prosecution witness in 2010.

-The school's journalism class maintains a school newspaper, the Las Plumas Times, which is distributed to the school, as well as several businesses around Oroville and Marysville, including the Marysville Charter Academy for the Arts.

 The Las Plumas/Oroville Alliance Marching Band is the biggest source of prestige for the Oroville Unified High School District, having consistently placed among the top ten bands in California while under the direction of director Jeff Stratton.
 In the fall of 2008, the LPO band won nine sweepstakes awards, almost breaking the record for the school.
 In the same school year, the band room's renovation was completed, allowing room for the hundreds of trophies and plaques accumulated over the years.
 Some of LPO's biggest consistent rivals include Fairfield High School, Armijo, Golden Valley, and Franklin.
 In the fall of 2009, the Las Plumas/Oroville Alliance marching band was named the third-best in the state by the California Band Directors Association.
 Normally, the band is judged by members of the Northern California Band Association.

 In 1988 the Las Plumas High School Marching Band and Auxiliary represented the United States of America at the World's Fair in Brisbane, Australia under the direction of Glenn and Carolyn Dawson.
 The band and auxiliary toured for ten days on the eastern coast of Australia presenting student leadership and marching techniques before performing at the world's fair.

 In 1990 the Las Plumas High School and Auxiliary toured the island of O'ahu performing at several schools demonstrating student leadership, marching and music techniques under the direction of Glenn and Carolyn Dawson.
 Within two years Glenn combined the Oroville High School music program with the Las Plumas High School music program to promote music education that included all students in the greater Oroville area.